-NetCDF4 format is also compatible with the Hierarchical Data Format Version 5 (HDF5).
+All L1 products are implemented in the Network Common Data Format Version-4 (NetCDF4), and NetCDF terminology is used in this document.
+The NetCDF4 format is also compatible with the Hierarchical Data Format Version-5 (HDF5).
 A hybridized netCDF4-HDF5 approach defines the data format of the VIIRS Level-1 products.
 This format leverages several individual (extensive use across Earth science disciplines, performance strengths, etc.) as well as collective strengths (extensibility, platform independence, self-describing nature, etc.) of the two data/file storage formats.
 Both NetCDF4 and HDF5 software tools can handle these products.
 For additional format-specific information regarding the NASA standard VIIRS products, consult the LAADS FAQs (https://ladsweb.modaps.eosdis.nasa.gov/help/faq/).

 The Suomi National Polar-Orbiting Partnership (SNPP) operation served as a bridge mission to provide observation continuity with NASA's Earth Observing System (EOS) and the operational VIIRS instruments aboard the JPSS mission series.
 A key objective of the VIIRS instrument is to provide data continuity with the EOS Moderate Resolution Imaging Spectroradiometer (MODIS).
-The NASAdeveloped VIIRS products are driven by a couple of unique requirements that were part of the 2013 NASA Research Opportunities in Space and Earth Sciences (ROSES) call specifications.
+The NASA-developed VIIRS products are driven by a couple of unique requirements that were part of the 2013 NASA Research Opportunities in Space and Earth Sciences (ROSES) call specifications.
 The first required the development of a new Level-0 to -1B software that would implement the NASA Level-1B calibration approach, using a calibration look-up table (LUT) developed and maintained by the NASA VIIRS Characterization Support Team (VCST) to generate the VIIRS Level-1B Top-of-Atmosphere (TOA) data product in the heritage MODIS Level-1B format.
 The second requirement called for the EOS Data and Operations System (EDOS2) to provide the Level-0 data to the SIPSs.
-NASA helped form the VIIRS Level-1 Algorithm/Software Working Group (L1ASWG), which is a confederation of personnel from the VIIRS SIPSs and the VCST, who were mandated to develop this new L0 to L1B software for VIIRS.
+NASA helped form the VIIRS Level-1 Algorithm/Software Working Group (L1ASWG), which is an alliance of personnel from the VIIRS SIPSs and the VCST, who were mandated to develop this new L0 to L1B software for VIIRS.
 The first version of the SNPP VIIRS Level-1 software was completed in October 2015.
-The LAADS DAAC publicly released the NASA-developed SNPP VIIRS Level-1 collectionversion-1 products on January 1st, 2018.
-SNPP VIIRS Level-1 collection-version-2 products are slated for release in late 2019.
-J1 VIIRS Level-1 collection-version-2 products were publicly released on August 4th, 2019.